cloudfoundry-attic/mssql-server-broker/broker/README.md

 A cloud foundry service broker for Microsoft SQL Server.

 ## Using ms-sql-server-broker
-1. The broker makes use of spring-security to protect itself against unauthorized meddling.
-To set its username and password edit the [manifest.yml](https://github.com/cf-platform-eng/mssql-server-broker/blob/master/broker/manifest.yml) file as needed for your CF install (you probably don't want to check this in!).

 1. check out and build the project
   ```bash